 Computer science is part of a dynamic hub that links to research throughout SEAS and to the rest of the University, drawing from fields such as Electrical Engineering, Physics, Chemistry, and Biology, as well as Harvard's professional schools in medicine and business.

-Computer scientists at Harvard investigate a wide range of topics, including groundbreaking work in provably secure cryptography, the implementation of sensor nets, developments at the interface of economics and computer science, adaptive and trustworthy systems, intelligent interfaces, computer graphics, computational linguistics, privacy and security, robotics, data-management systems, networks, energy-efficient architectures, program languages, and machine learning and visualization.
+Computer scientists at Harvard are pursuing groundbreaking work in a wide range of areas including provably secure cryptography, artificial intelligence, the implementation of sensor nets, developments at the interface of economics and computer science, adaptive and trustworthy systems, intelligent interfaces, computer graphics, computational linguistics, privacy and security, robotics, data-management systems, networks, energy-efficient architectures, program languages, and machine learning and visualization.

-Students and researchers are involved in an increasing number of interdisciplinary initiatives across the University such as the Center for Research on Computation and Society, the Institute for Applied Computational Science, and the Berkman Center for Internet and Society.
+Students and researchers are involved in an increasing number of interdisciplinary initiatives across the University, such as the Center for Research on Computation and Society, the Institute for Applied Computational Science, and the Berkman Center for Internet and Society.

 Looking forward, the faculty have identified five long-terms goals to support advancement in teaching and research:

 - Retain and attract first rate computer science faculty and graduate students;

 - Offer an academic program at the undergraduate level that is accessible to students with varied backgrounds;